 Our Board engages directly with shareholders and governance groups with respect to governance matters.
 Employees can engage our CEO and senior management through our "Let's Talk" sessions.
 At these sessions, which are held periodically, employees are able to ask questions and receive answers on a wide range of topics, including social and environmental issues.

 Incentive compensation of the CEO and senior officers is performance-based.
-Financial performance and the accomplishment of company annual objectives, as well as HSEC performance, are taken into consideration in the annual bonus review.
+Health, safety, environment and community (HSEC) performance, as well as financial performance and the accomplishment of company annual objectives, are taken into consideration in the annual review of bonus.
 For all executives, the bonus weighting for HSEC is about 15% to 20% of their overall bonus.
-In addition, the personal component of executive bonus ratings often includes specific objectives related to HSEC.
-Executive remuneration is fully disclosed in our 2016 Management Proxy Circular.
+In addition, the personal component of executive bonus ratings may include specific objectives related to HSEC.
+Executive remuneration is fully disclosed in our 2015 Management Proxy Circular.

 The following corporate management committees are responsible for managing sustainability issues: